JackJPowell/ucapi-framework/MIGRATION_GUIDE.md

 ## Need Help?

 - Check the PSN integration in this repo for a complete example
-- Review inline docstrings in ucapi_base modules
+- Review inline docstrings in ucapi_framework_ modules
 - See README.md for detailed API documentation
 - Open an issue on GitHub for questions